telerik/ajax-docs/controls/dataform/data-binding/model-binding-and-strongly-typed-data-controls-support.md

 	End Class

->endWhere the "ProductID" is one of the fields set as DataKeyNames of the corresponding bound control.
+Where the "ProductID" is one of the fields set as DataKeyNames of the corresponding bound control.

 * __Inserting__In order to have inserting enabled into the data bound controls you need to set the __InsertMethod__ property of the corresponding control to the name of the web form page’s insert method.
 The __InsertMethod__ can have following signatures:

->tabbedCode

 ````C#
 	    public void InsertProduct(Product p)